JCAlmazan/Dependency-Analyzer/README.md

 ## How to execute the application

+* Node.js version 14 or above is needed

 * Clone or download this proyect into a local folder

 * Open a terminal into this new folder